tejalsakore/python/lecture-8/lecture-8.md

 ## Concatenation of String

-To concatenate, or combine, two strings you can use the + operator.
+To concatenate or combine two strings you can use the '+' operator.
 ```python
 a = "Hello"
 b = "World"